cooperdk/YAPO-e-plus/README.md

 - On startup, the total disk usage for the video collection and other information is reported.
 Also, the database is backed up and your actor collection is exported to a text file in the main YAPO dir.

 - YAPO e+ will now strip the measurements field for a bra cup size, tag the actor with the cup size, and also tag with a breast size grouping (fx large or huge).

-- YAPO e+ will also tag an actor based on height.
+  It will also tag an actor based on height.
 Actors of normal height (161-178 cm) won't be tagged.

 - Tatto information shows up in the actor details, and a group tag for tattoo amounts is added.